Nehr/adventofcode2021/README.md

 # adventofcode2021
-Figured I'd continue to learn some Python
+Figured I'd continue to learn some Python... and then I just started doing JS again...